 I gave a webinar this summer with some background information on the fellowship and some tips.
 The slides are available on Slideshare.

 The best time to start preparing your application is a few months before the deadline.
 You will need plenty of time to edit your drafts and to get feedback from professors and your peers.
 I also offer personalized essay editing for the GRFP or for graduate school applications.
-The cost is $50 per essay, but financial needs will be considered and no one will be turned away for lack of funding.
+The cost for my time is $50 per essay, but your financial need will be considered and no one will be turned away for lack of funding.

 If you are interested in my GRFP/grad school essay advice and editing services, please email me at firstname.lastname@example.org

 Other NSF-GRFP Resources: